-The 2016 June solstice happened on June 20.
+The 2017 June solstice has come and gone.
 But, for us in the Northern Hemisphere, the hottest weather of the year is still to come.
 The phenomenon of the hottest weather following the summer solstice by a month or two is called the lag of the seasons.

 You can understand it if you’ve ever visited a beach in June.
 On northern hemisphere beaches around now, you’ll notice how cold the ocean feels.
 Or think about mountaintops in June.
 Ice and snow still blanket the ground on some high mountains.
 The sun has to melt the ice – and warm the oceans – before we feel the most sweltering summer heat.